About Stonelight Images

 The Equipment and Materials

-All of the images presented on this web site have been made with small or medium format cameras, particularly the Canon EOS 1N or the Mamiya 645 AF camera, mounted on a Bogen 3221 tripod.
-The mirror lockup feature of these cameras, a shutter release cable, and the tripod are frequently used in order to create the negatives I seek.
+All of the images presented on this web site have been made with small or medium format cameras, particularly the Canon EOS 1N, the Mamiya 645 AF or the Canon Power Shot G10 camera, mounted on a Bogen 3221 tripod.
+Mirror lockup features, shutter release cables, and the tripod are frequently used in order to create the negatives I seek.

-Most of my black-and-white images are cast on Kodak Tri-X (ASA 400) film forged in D-76, although I also use other brands of films and developers, depending upon circumstances.
+Most of my black-and-white images through 2008 were cast on Kodak Tri-X (ASA 400) film forged in D-76, although I have also used other brands of films and developers, depending upon circumstances.
+Before digital imaging, color images were made with a variety of films ranging anywhere between ASA 25 and 200.

-For purposes of web presentation, finished images are scanned into a Gateway 9100 Solo computer with a UMAX Astra 1200S flatbed scanner at a low resolution, organized in Microsoft FrontPage 2000, and uploaded via CuteFTP 3.5.
+For purposes of web presentation, finished images were sometimes scanned with an Epson Perfection 4990 Photo flatbed scanner at a low resolution or more generally transferred directly from Adobe's Photoshop CS6, then organized in Microsoft FrontPage 2000, and uploaded via CuteFTP 8.3.